-On February 18, Alton Alexander, former financial secretary of United Steelworkers Local 2-479, pleaded guilty in the 8th District Court of Kalamazoo County, Michigan to one count of misdemeanor embezzlement in an amount of between $200 and $1,000 from the Plainwell, Mich.-based union.
-He then was sentenced to six months of probation and ordered to pay $2,553 in restitution, $300 in probation costs and a $100 fine.
-He previously had paid restitution in the amount of $1,653.
-Alexander had been charged last September.
+On April 26, Todd Culley, former secretary-treasurer of United Steelworkers Local 103, pleaded guilty in U.S. District Court for the Middle District of Louisiana to one count of embezzlement in an unspecified sum from the St. Francisville-based union.
+He had been charged on April 12.
 The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-Shelly Sutton spent a lot of time stealing from her union.
-She’s now likely to do some hard time.
-On February 17, Sutton, former treasurer of American Federation of Government Employees Local 477, pleaded guilty in U.S. District Court for the District of Kansas to one count of bank fraud in the amount of $93,094.
-The Wichita-based union represents employees at the local VA hospital.
-She had been indicted last November for stealing $65,000 in union funds.
+On May 4, Shelly Sutton, former treasurer for American Federation of Government Employees Local 477, was sentenced in U.S. District Court for the District of Kansas to three months in prison and three months of supervised release for one count of bank fraud.
+She also was ordered to pay restitution in the amount of $78,778.
+Sutton had pleaded guilty in February to stealing $93,094 from the Wichita-based union, which represents employees at the local VA hospital, after being indicted last November.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡